-5.26 There are no active inert landfill sites within the county.
+5.26.
+There are no active inert landfill sites within the county.
 Inert waste that cannot be recycled is 'recovered' through engineering projects such as quarry restoration, non-inert landfill cover, agricultural improvements, landscaping schemes and noise bunds.
-In 2018/19 it was estimated that 654,055 tonnes of inert waste was managed in this way.
-In 2018/19 there were nine sites with permitted capacity to accept inert waste for 'recovery'.
-The total amount of 'recovery capacity' is 3.24mt which is an increase from the previous monitoring year due to a permission at Sandgate Park for the continuation of working and mineral restoration involving the importation of 1.8mt of inert waste (WSCC/044/18/SR).
-If all the sites operate at 'full capacity' the remaining 'recovery' capacity would run out by 2021/22 (Appendix C), however, experience has shown that new proposals generally come forward to meet demand.
-Planning applications are assessed against Policy W8 (Recovery of Operations involving the Depositing of Inert Waste to Land).
+In 2019/20 there were nine sites with permitted capacity to accept inert waste for 'recovery'.
+The total amount of 'recovery capacity' is 3.14mt.
+It is estimated that the remaining inert 'recovery' capacity will run out in 2023/24 (Scenario A) and 2022/23 (Scenario B) - see 'Appendix E: Recovery Capacity in West Sussex'.
+Experience has shown that new proposals generally come forward to meet demand.